Zankoku-Okuno/blag/site/epigrams.md

 Online advertising is there to support sites that don't have enough investment from either the owners or the users.

+SABLE: Stash Acquisition Beyond Life Expectancy.

+Time is the only resource which is not only isn't renewable, but you can't even move on to greener pastures once you've exhausted the local supply --- you're just dead at that point.

 ### Programming

 > Architecture represents the significant design decisions that shape a system, where "significant" is measured by the cost of change.
 >
 > --- Grady Booch

+### Design

+Visual design --- perhaps all of aesthetics --- is the the application of the theory of cooperative games where the goal is to direct attention.

 ## Advice